carbon-design-system/roadmap/README.md

 ## Guide to the roadmap

 Each roadmap item is an issue with one or many labels to indicate its related libraries and/or services.
-Instead of commenting on roadmap items in this repository, each roadmap item will have linked issues in other repositories where the work and discussions are actively taking place.
+Instead of commenting on roadmap items in this repository, each roadmap item will have linked issues to other repositories where the work and discussions are actively taking place.

 ## Contributing